myPOS blog Tips

 A cross-border fee applies to transactions where the customer’s card is from a foreign bank, different from the country in which the merchant operates.
 This is especially the case with merchants who service tourists in person or those who sell online.
 They are also commonly called assessment fees, an International Service Assessment (Visa), a foreign transaction fee.

-What makes them difficult to navigate is that they are a non-negotiable base figure and they’re implemented by card networks such as Visa, Mastercard, and other main global players.
+What makes them difficult to navigate is that they are a non-negotiable base figure, and they’re implemented by card networks such as Visa, Mastercard, and other main global players.

 So, what factors come into play when determining whether a cross-border fee applies?